Jeanmarie Perrone of the Perelman School of Medicine praises new opioid restrictions set by the Drug Enforcement Administration.

 Penn in the News

-Marybeth Gasman of the Graduate School of Education suggests that states should support historically black colleges and universities.
+Marybeth Gasman of the Graduate School of Education comments on how financial barriers limit students from taking advantage of study abroad programs offered by historically black colleges and universities.

 Jeremy Siegel of the Wharton School discusses the stock market.

 Jonah Berger of the Wharton School talks about the financial damage that can result from customers publicly voicing incidents of bad customer service.